 Be creative about how you hide your keys and money when at the beach.
 This one can be challenging.
 If you like to swim a lot as we do where does this stuff go?
 We usually have keys money and phone in a water proof container.
 I like to sit down in the sand with towel and plastic bag and sneakily bury my valuables below the towel shoes and plastic bag.
 Sounds over careful I know but believe me if you leave everything in a backpack on the beach….just think about losing your keys, wallet, passport, phone ..everything to some bag snatcher.
 Not good.
 Be careful.
 Oh and dont leave your stuff where the tide will come in and wash it away 🙂 .

 5.)
 Drinking water in the tropics.
 Where will you get your water?
 If there are larger supermarkets around you can buy your water there.
 Always check that any water you purchase has proper seals.
 If you dont have access to or dont want to pay for the more expensive bottled water there are some options.
 Bring bleach tablets for water and purify your own.
 Bring a small handheld reverse osmosis filter and filter your own.
 Use a distilling appliance.
-We did used a distiller for some time but it draws a lot of current and is not inexpensive to run.
+We used a distiller but were there for a long time and it is a large appliance.
 Often cramps can come with dehydration.
 Bring a good quality magnesium supplement to help deal with them.

 6.)
 Know where you are and where you are going.
 Ask around a bit.
 Dont explore with only one or two people.
 Go in groups.
 Don’t walk alone at night or at all if possible and where possible be unpredictable.
 If you hire a guide ask to snap a photo of them to send to your family and send it while he is there with you before you leave.
 Make sure people you trust know where you are.

 7.)
 The tropical sun is powerful and can be devastating.
 Manage it.
 It will burn you quicker than the sun where you come from.